Pneumococcal competence and transformation

 - Isabelle Mortier

-The pneumococcal transformation team combines complementary approaches to study all aspects of genetic transformation in the human pathogen Streptococcus pneumoniae (the pneumococcus).
-Transformation is a mechanism of horizontal gene transfer entirely encoded by the recipient cell.
+The pneumococcal competence and transformation team combines complementary approaches to study all aspects of competence and genetic transformation in the human pathogen Streptococcus pneumoniae (the pneumococcus).
+Pneumococcal competence is a transient genetic programme induced in response to stresses.
+Comeptence promotes transformation, a mechanism of horizontal gene transfer entirely encoded by the recipient cell.
 It involves capture of exogenous DNA, internalization in the form of single strands and integration into the recipient chromosome by homologous recombination, driven by the recombinase RecA.
 This process is widespread in the bacterial kingdom and promotes acquisition of new genetic traits.
-In the pneumococcus, transformation occurs during a short window called competence and can mediate the spread of antibiotics and vaccine escape.
+In the pneumococcus, transformation can mediate the spread of antibiotics and vaccine escape.
 Our team combines molecular genetics, cell biology, biochemistry and single molecule analyses to study the pneumococcal transformation process.
 The main projects of our team focus on:

-- how competence is integrated into and controls the pneumococcal cell cycle
+- A study of how competence and transformation are integrated into the cell cycle.

 Through these complementary projects, we aim to further our fundamental understanding of this widespread, clinically relevant process.